 The rate of students that graduated from high school within four or five years of enrolling as ninth graders.

 Graduation Rate

+Mathematics

-Four-Year n/a Five-Year
+our-Year Five-Year

-School Quality/Success Chronic Absenteeism Percentage of students who missed less than 10% of the student days enrolled at the school.

-Grade 3 ELA Percentage of Grade 3 students that were proficient on the state summative assessment in ELA. eeism ents who % of the school.

-student groups are n/a Student Groups

 n/a

-Students

-If school is ATSI or CSI-TSI, identified

-shown below.

 Student Group Performance

+students that were proficient

+Percentage of Grade 3

+idents who 10% of the

+nteeism

+School Quality/Success

+Grade 3 ELA

+on the state summative

+assessment in ELA.

+n/a

-Student Group Performance
+If school is ATSI or CSI-TSI, identified Student Group Performance student groups are shown below.

+tudent Groups

+n/a

-$\ensuremath{\mathrm{n}}/\ensuremath{\mathrm{a}}$ - there were less than 10 students represented or the indicator is not relevant to the school.
+n/a - there were less than 10 students represented or the indicator is not relevant to the school.